Building a Brain

 What's the simplest building block that can learn to compute anything?
 Your brain uses one.
 GPT and Claude use an artificial version of the same idea.
 You might expect it to be fearsomely complex, but it's actually remarkably simple.

-A neural network is made of neurons, arranged in layers.
-Each connection has a weight, a number that controls how much attention one neuron pays to another.
+A is made of , arranged in .
+Each connection has a , a number that controls how much one neuron pays to another.

 So how big are these networks?
 Here's a comparison of biological brains and AI systems, measured by their number of connections: